 Further reading on neuroplasticity and the realistic hope for the healing of brain injuries:

 Aging brains need exercise, not sofas for neurons.
-Biomedical engineer Yuri Danilov reassures seniors, we do not lose neurons as we age.
+Neuroscientist Yuri Danilov reassures seniors, we do not lose neurons as we age.
 (This is Part 1 of Yuri Danilo’s discussion with Robert J. Marks. )

 How the Injured Brain Heals Itself: Our Amazing Neuroplasticity Jonathan Sackier is a pioneer in non-invasive techniques for speeding the healing of traumatic brain injuries